As a new Mum, the one burning question I asked other parents was how to get babies to sleep through the night.

 I must have googled it a million times over – how to get baby to sleep through the night.
 Over and over!

-How to get Babies to Sleep Through the Night
+How to get Babies to Sleep for Longer

 My friend warned me not to take everything in the book too literally and I would definitely suggest letting your own common sense prevail rather than following the book to the letter.
-I read it as fast as I possible could.
-I read it standing up, walking round carrying her in the carrier!
+I read it as fast as I possibly could.
+I read it standing up, walking around carrying her in the carrier!

 7am – feed